zengjixiang/jina/docs/concepts/serving/executor/instrumentation.md

 #### Use OpenTelemetry Meter

 Under the hood, Python [OpenTelemetry Metrics API](https://opentelemetry.io/docs/concepts/signals/metrics/) handles the Executor's metrics feature.
-The {func}`~jina.monitor` decorator is convenient for monitoring an Executor's sub-methods, but if you need more flexibility, use the `self.meter` Executor class attribute to create supported instruments:
+The {func}`~jina-serve.monitor` decorator is convenient for monitoring an Executor's sub-methods, but if you need more flexibility, use the `self.meter` Executor class attribute to create supported instruments:

 ```python